MCP Configuration

 { "mcpServers": { "filesystem": { "transport": "stdio", "command": "npx", "args": ["-y", "@modelcontextprotocol/server-filesystem", "/Users/pz/projects"] } }}Best for: Remote services, web APIs, already-running servers

-The streamable HTTP transport connects to an MCP server running as a web service.
+The HTTP transport connects to an MCP server running as a web service.
+Cosine tries streamable HTTP first and falls back to SSE when needed.

 Section titled “Configuration Fields”Common Fields